KristinaGagalova/MassFileHandler/README.md

-# pod5_nanopore_tools
+# Files to check the integrity of large batches of files

-Set of scripts to manage fast5 and pod5 files from Nanopore sequencing
+The repo is a collection of scripts to check the integrity and content of moved files.